 - Maintain a minimum Binghamton University cumulative GPA of 3.0 and math/science GPA of 3.0.
 Students who have transfer coursework will also need to maintain an overall cumulative GPA of 3.0 and overall math/science GPA of 3.0.
 GPA will be reviewed annually at the end of the spring semester.
 Any student who falls below the minimum GPA requirement will be contacted by the SOPPS Office for Student Affairs and Admissions.

-- Complete an official PharmCAS application (either early decision or regular decision) during the application cycle prior to the intended year of matriculation into the PharmD program.
-Application deadline is Feb.
+c.
+Complete an official PharmCAS application during the application cycle prior to the intended year of matriculation into the PharmD program.
+Application deadline is Dec.
 1.

 - Remain in good standing at Binghamton University, which includes complying with Binghamton University’s Student Handbook and Code of Student Conduct.